 language / neglect / fear of invisibility / time / ritual / gesture / pursue of beauty / advertising

 Advertisements convince us to believe that beauty treatments and products are fun.
 Like treats.
 That whenever we invest in these products and treatments, we invest in our personal wellbeing and future.
-My own home is filled with different smiley, sunny, pastel-colored pots, creams, and scrubs.
-Whenever I buy something, I’m not buying the actual product, but the promise of happiness and lightness.
-In a tub.
+A glowing, healthy skin equals self-love, acceptance, visibility, health.

 People are made to believe that we need them.
 That they are good for us.
+That using them is an act of self-care.
 That with that healthy glow, happiness will follow.

 What’s interesting is that to ‘treat’ something can also refer to a wound, a cut.
 I’m equally interested in the empty spaces as well as what is visible to the eye, in how that gap caused by a sense of disconnect and detachment is filled with foundations, creams and lotions.
-This project is an investigation of how and why those isolated, floating, fleeting pieces of self are sewn together, of the different ways the feeling of not belonging is hidden and suppressed, blended and faded out.
+This project is an investigation of how and why those isolated, floating, fleeting pieces of self are sewn together, of the different ways the feeling of not belonging is hidden and suppressed, blended and faded out

 © 2019 Anna Karoliina Partanen